DISCOVER NEW POSSIBILITIES WITH 7 TYPES OF PASTA

 The ever popular Spaghetti, which means “thin string” or “twine” in Italian is part of the group of strand pastas, some of the most frequently used noodles in the world.
 These types of pastas are cut into long, cylindrical rods of varying thicknesses.
 In addition to Spaghetti, this group also contains a variety of sizes ranging from thick – Spaghettoni – to the very thinnest round rod pasta – Capellini d'Angelo.
-Strand pastas are ideal for sauces that coat the noodles evenly like olive oil with a little garlic and some chopped fresh herbs or a bright tomato sauce.
+Strand pastas are ideal for sauces that coat the noodles evenly like olive oil with a little garlic and some chopped fresh herbs or a bright tomato sauce like the kind used for fideo.
 For a simple, mouthwatering way to use a strand pasta, try this classic recipe for Cacio e Pepe.

-Keep in mind that the sauce should lead the way.
+Whether you're making a simple weeknight dish or a Mother's Day dinner, keep in mind that the type of sauce should lead the way.
 The chunkier the sauce, the heavier and thicker the noodle types should be, and conversely, a lighter sauce works best with thinner, lighter pastas.
 The same goes for pairing proteins with pastas, a heavier noodle can take on a heavier meat and lighter noodles should be paired with lighter proteins like seafood or chicken.

 2. Ribbon pasta